More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 Later, we try out the Red Carpet restaurant recommended by the hotel for dinner.

-Earlier this week we discovered a fondness for a local dish called “momos” – steamed Tibetan dumplings filled with buffalo, chicken, pork or veggies.
+Earlier this week we discovered a fondness for a local dish called “momos” – steamed Tibetan dumplings filled with buffalo, chicken, pork, or veggies.
 So we order one last round of momos and raise a toast to surviving our three nights in Kathmandu.

 Momos Kathmandu Nepal